stechstudio/laravel-zipstream/README.md

     ->add(File::make("s3://bucket-name/path/to/object.pdf", "Something.pdf")->setRegion("us-west-2"));
 ```

+## Zip size prediction

+By default this package attempts to predict the final zip size and sends a `Content-Length` header up front.
+This means users will see accurate progress on their download, even though the zip is being streamed out as it is created!

+This only works if files are not compressed.

+If you have issues with the zip size prediction you can disable it with `ZIPSTREAM_PREDICT_SIZE=false` in your .env file.

 ## Configure compression

 By default this package uses _no_ compression.
 Why?

 1) This makes building the zips super fast, and is light on your CPU
-2) This makes it possible to predict the final zip size so we can send a `Content-Length` header.
-This means users will see accurate progress on their download, even though the zip is being streamed out as it is created!
+2) This makes it possible to predict the final zip size as mentioned above.

 If you want to compress your zip files set `ZIPSTREAM_FILE_METHOD=deflate` in your .env file.
 Just realize this will disable the `Content-Length` header.